MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-form-processing-model.md

 After you create your new form processing model, your browser opens a new PowerApps AI Builder forms processing model page.
 On this page, you can add and analyze your example documents.

 > [!NOTE]
-> When looking for example files to use, see the [form processing model input document requirements and optimization tips](/ai-builder/form-processing-model-requirements).
+> When you look for example files to use, see the [form processing model input document requirements and optimization tips](/ai-builder/form-processing-model-requirements).

    ![Power Apps AI Builder](../media/content-understanding/powerapps.png)